 - Annapurna Circuit

 The best period to visit Nepal is from October to April.

 Nepal benefits from a dry season from October to May when temperatures can exceed 30°C in Kathmandu, followed by a wet season from June to September.
 You can visit Nepal at any time of the year depending on the area you choose to visit.

-Following a list of typical festival and celebrations of Nepal.
+Following is a list of typical festivals and celebrations of Nepal.

 HOW TO REACH AND TRAVEL THROUGH NEPAL

 by plane, the main airport is in Kathmandu

 health tips & vaccination: drink only bottled water and avoid ice

 electricity: type C, type D and type M (230 V, 50 Hz)

 typical food in Nepal